microsoft/containers-toolkit/docs/FAQs.md

 -->
 ### Access to path denied

-If you encounter an Access to path denied error during the uninstallation process, even with Administrator privileges, it typically stems from issues with folder ownership.
+If you encounter an Access to path denied error during the uninstall process, even with Administrator privileges, it typically stems from issues with folder ownership.
 To resolve this, you'll need to reassign ownership to an account with administrative privileges.
 You can accomplish this using the `takeown` command.

 Example: